 Suddenly, Akiyama came back to reality.

-However, Akiyama soon found that there was one big problem.
+At that time, Akiyama soon found that there was a problem.

-If he reported the truth to the Togo's headquarters that he had saw the vision of the route of the Baltic Fleet in his strange dream, he would meet with ridicule and his proposed plan would be rejected.
+If he reports the truth to the Togo’s headquarters that he had saw the route of the Baltic Fleet in the dream, he would meet with ridicule and his proposed plan would be rejected again.

 As a result, the Imperial Japanese Navy would fail to spot the Baltic Fleet and lose a battle.

-He worked out the seven steps for the total destruction of the Baltic Fleet and he persuaded Admiral Tōgō and the navy staffs of the correctness of his plan.
+Furthermore, Akiyama worked out the seven steps for the total destruction of the Baltic Fleet.

-The number and the formation of the Russian fleet were quite the same as he foresaw in the vision three days before.
+Amazingly, the number and the formation of the Russian fleet were quite the same as he saw in the dream three days before.

-Then, he sent the famous telegram to the Togo's headquarters.
+Then, Akiyama sent the famous telegram to the Togo’s headquarters.